studiobrain/FlyreelSwapiWars/README.md

 3. run `yarn start`

 # Additional endpoints can be created and added to the server.js file
-use the `api/people` resource as a atrting point
+use the `api/people` resource as a starting point